Cat (TV series)

-CAT is an Indian Punjabi-language crime thriller streaming television series created and written by Balwinder Singh Janjua, Rupinder Chahal, Anil Rodhan and Jimmy Singh for Netflix.
-It stars Randeep Hooda, Suvinder Vicky, Hasleen Kaur, Geeta Aggarwal, Dakssh Ajit Singh, Danish Sood, Jaipreet Singh, Sukhwinder Chahal, KP Singh and Kavya Thapar.This is the first OTT debut series of Randeep Hooda and Netflix first India originals in Punjabi language.
+Cat (stylized in all caps) is a 2022 Indian Punjabi-language crime thriller television series created and written by Balwinder Singh Janjua, Rupinder Chahal, Anil Rodhan and Jimmy Singh for Netflix.
+It stars Randeep Hooda, Suvinder Vicky, Hasleen Kaur, Geeta Agarwal Sharma, Dakssh Ajit Singh, Danish Sood, Jaipreet Singh, Sukhwinder Chahal, KP Singh and Kavya Thapar.
+This is the first streaming series of Hooda and Netflix first India originals in Punjabi language.

 Plot

 Gurnam, who worked as a CAT for the police, during the Insurgency of the 1990s in Punjab, saves his brother Sunny from a drug peddling case with the help of a cop named Sehtab Singh.
 Gurnam is again hired by Sehtab to work as a spy and provide information about the drug-peddling activities in the city.
-While working with Sehtab, Gurnam discovers that his parents' killer Baljit Singh Rajpuria and Sehtab know are in cahoots together.
+While working with Sehtab, Gurnam discovers that his parents' killer Baljit Singh Rajpuria and Sehtab are in cahoots together.
 This information enrages Gurnam, where he forgets his mission and is now hell-bent on avenging his parents' death.